ewendel/elm-workshop/README.md

 ### Union Types: Representing card state

 Memory requires us to flip a card and reveal it's image when clicked.
-This means we need a way to represent card state, as a card can be in one of three potential states: `{ open | closed | matched }`.
+This means we need a way to represent card state, as a card can be in one of three potential states: `Open | Closed | Matched`.

 Think about how we'd store this state in JS.
 Most likely, we'd reach for a string: